hemingkx/ImageNetVC/LLM/Readme.md

-# PLM Evaluation
+# LLM Evaluation

-This folder contains all the code used to reimplement our PLM evaluation on ImageNetVC.
+This folder contains all the code used to reimplement our LLM evaluation on ImageNetVC.

 ## Requirements